 How is your family member’s overall health?
 Limited mobility is a common reason for isolation.
 In many areas, the inability to drive a car any longer can severely restrict social interaction.

 Does your loved one seldom get visitors?
 What about phone calls?
 Do children and grandchildren live far away?
-Is the person comfortable using Facebook, email, or Skype to keep in touch with others?
+Is the person comfortable using Facebook, email, or Facetime to keep in touch with others?

 While this doesn’t necessarily mean trouble, it can be a red flag.
 Does your loved one talk about getting together with friends or family?